JuliaHealth/BioMedQuery.jl/docs/src/examples.md

 ## Running the scripts

-From the terminal:
+All scripts can be called from the terminal:

 `julia script_name.jl`.

+## Configuring local variables

-All scripts contain block of codes where local variables need to be configured, these sections are enclosed by the comment lines
+Local paths, database backends, and other variables need to be configured according to you needs, sections containing this local variables are enclosed by the comment lines

 ```
 #************************ LOCALS TO CONFIGURE!!!! **************************